ArlingtonMA/yourarlington.org/_pages/board.md

 - Carl Bearenstein

 *TODO This page could also list the advisory board, and point to a staff page of the news side.*
+*TODO this page would also list board meeting minutes, once approved for publishing, which helps donors understand how the non-profit is managed*

 *Courtesy of the Nieman Foundation at Harvard, we bring you the finest Lorem Ipsum filler text.*